-The Council leads the implementation of the Agriculture and Agri-Food Workforce Action Plan which clarifies short, medium and long term solutions to address the critical labour shortages facing the industry.
+The Council leads the implementation of the Agriculture and Agri-Food Workforce Action Plan.

 Maintenance of a strong agriculture and agri-food value chain has been identified by industry as the number one business risk management issue across all commodities and the value chain.